lolmaus/config-store/README.md

 ⠀

-#### 3.2.2 concurrency: optimistic — ideal solution, requires backend logic
+#### 3.2.2 concurrency: OOC — ideal solution, requires backend logic

-**Best for:** sophisticated backends implementing Optimistic Concurrency Control (OCC).
+**Best for:** sophisticated backends implementing [Optimistic Concurrency Control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (OCC).

-The library fires requests immediately.
-By passing the `metadata` (containing version numbers) in your `write` function, your server can reject outdated writes (e.g., returning `409 Conflict`).

-The adapter stores metadata separately from the config, allowing you to implement version increments or timestamps without polluting your settings schema.
+Use the `abort` strategy for this approach.
+The main difference happens on the backend side.

+With each request, the frontend sends metadata containing a `dataVersion` number.
+Each subsequent request increments `dataVesion`.

+If requests come in wrong order, the backend may process a recent request first.
+When it then processes an older request, it must check if the `dataVersion` of the request being processed is larger than `dataVersion` in the database.
+If it's not, the backend rejects the request with `409 Conflict` HTTP code.

+When the library then processes the rejection on the frontend, it notices that the `dataVersion` of the rejected request is lower than the current one, and simply ignores it.

+Ths strategy guarantees that older data never overwrites newer data.

 ⠀